surekha-verma/golang-study-circle/interfaces/README.md

 }
 ```

-### Array of empty Interfaces
+### Slice of empty Interfaces

-Map with string type keys and interface{} for values.
 It's a little different than expected behavior.

 In reality, this doesn’t come up very often, because []interface{} turns out to be less useful than you would initially expect